Global-Tags/API/docs/implementations/labymod.md

 ## Installation

-You can easily install the addon by searching for "Global Tags" in the LabyMod Addon Store.
+You can easily install the addon by searching for "GlobalTags" in the LabyMod Addon Store.
 It is available for all versions.

 ![Addon Installation](../assets/files/labymod/search.png)